VivekYadav13/Programming-Using-Python/README.md

 ## Getting Started

 To use the codes in this repository, you need to have Python installed on your computer.
 You can download the latest version of Python from the official website of Python.
 Although optional, but you can also install an IDE or a code editor.
-You may code from the web.
+You may code from the web too.

 ## Contents